ClemenceS/autoregressive_ner/README.md

 Before running the experiments, you need to update `clm_experiment.py` by specifying the local path to `nlstruct` after downloading it from https://github.com/ClemenceS/nlstruct .

-* To run the experiments presented in the paper [Extracting Information in a Low-resource Setting: Case Study on Bioinformatics Workflows](https://arxiv.org/abs/2411.19295) (accepted to IDA 2025) after downloading the corpus :
+* To run the experiments presented in the paper [Extracting Information in a Low-resource Setting: Case Study on Bioinformatics Workflows](https://arxiv.org/abs/2411.19295) (accepted to IDA 2025) after downloading the corpus [BioToFlow](https://zenodo.org/records/14900544) :

 ```
 python clm_experiment.py --dataset_name "where_is_BioToFlow" --dataset_type "article" --model_name meta-llama/Llama-3.1-8B-Instruct
 ```

-* To run the experiments presented on the CPL-Article and CPL-Code corpus after downloading the two corpora :
+* To run the experiments on the CPL-Article and CPL-Code corpus after downloading the corpora :

 ```
 python clm_experiment.py --dataset_name "where_is_CPL-Article" --dataset_type "article" --model_name meta-llama/Llama-3.1-8B-Instruct